powerloom/snapshot-sequencer-validator/docs/REDIS_KEYS.md

   - Format: JSON array of validator IDs
   - Purpose: Track who participated in each batch

+#### Submission Tracking Keys
+- `{protocol}:{market}:epoch:{epochId}:processed` - SET: Processed submission IDs per epoch
+  - Written by: Dequeuer (when processing submissions)
+  - Read by: Event Monitor (for collecting epoch submissions), State-Tracker
+  - TTL: 1 hour after epoch window closes
+  - Format: Set of submission IDs (internal format, not entity IDs)
+  - Purpose: Track which submissions were processed for a specific epoch
+  - Note: This is different from the timeline entity IDs - these are internal submission IDs

 #### Deterministic Aggregation Keys
-- `{protocol}:{market}:ActiveEpochs` - SET: Currently active epoch IDs
+- `{protocol}:{market}:epochs:active` - SET: Currently active epoch IDs (legacy, may be stale)
-  - Written by: Event Monitor
+  - Written by: Event Monitor (when epoch window opens)
-  - Read by: State-Tracker (deterministic aggregation)
+  - Read by: State-Tracker (deterministic aggregation) - but Monitor API queries timeline directly instead
   - Purpose: Direct access to active epochs instead of SCAN operations
   - Format: Set of epoch IDs as strings
+  - Note: Monitor API's `/epochs/active` endpoint queries timeline directly for accuracy, not this SET

 - `{protocol}:{market}:EpochValidators({epochId})` - SET: Validator IDs participating in each epoch
   - Written by: Event Monitor/Aggregator